dagraham/etm-dgraham/README.md

                     @j job c &i c &p a
                     @j job d &i d &p b, c

-            Here `job a` has no prequisites but is a prerequisite for both `job b` and `job c` which are both prerequisites for `job d`.
+            `job a` has no prequisites but is a prerequisite for both `job b` and `job c` which are both prerequisites for `job d`.
 The order in which the jobs are listed is irrelevant in this case.
     - Tasks with jobs are displayed by job using a combination of the task and job summaries with a type character indicating the status of the job.
 E.g.,

             x manually assigned [1/2/1]: job a